pretix/pretix/doc/development/setup.rst

     make localegen

+However, most of the time you don't need to care about this.
+Just create your pull request with functionality and English strings only, and we'll push the new translation strings to our translation platform after the merge.

 To actually see pretix in your language, you have to compile the ``*.po`` files to their optimized binary ``*.mo`` counterparts::